 Save a segment

-Once you have saved a segment, you will then have access to the segment options bar.
+Once you have saved a segment, you will then have access to the segment options at the top right.
 This menu bar will allow you to rename a segment, duplicate a segment so you don't have to start from scratch, or archive an old segment.
 You can also add the selected segment to your e-mail digest or create an alert.

 Your Segments and Team Segments

-Your segments will be saved to the left-hand toolbar in the FullStory window and you can find them by clicking "Show all" at the bottom of the list.
+Your segments will be saved in the Segments Library and you can find them by clicking Segments in your sidebar.
 Star any important segments so you can easily find them again later.
 Some convenient segments have already been created and stared for you by default.
-You can also view all custom searches created by your team under "Show all."
-Use the "Find Segment" search at the top of the segments list to quickly find you or your teammates saved searches.
+You can also view all Segments created by your team in your Segment Library.